zeus-volkov-systems/messageapi/README.md

 }
 ```

 The general pattern in a manifest is to declare a key with the class as the plugin, and then provide another map that holds constructor parameters.
-The specification for MessageAPI consists of
+The specification for MessageAPI consists of:

 - A **Session**, which holds the primary **Schema**, **Container**, and **Protocol** dimensions
 - A **Schema**, which defines all the **Fields** and **Conditions** (optional) a user will interact with for each **Record**